hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/rds_cluster_instance.html.markdown

 * `caCertIdentifier` - (Optional) Identifier of the CA certificate for the DB instance.
 * `clusterIdentifier` - (Required, Forces new resource) Identifier of the [`awsRdsCluster`](/docs/providers/aws/r/rds_cluster.html) in which to launch this instance.
 * `copyTagsToSnapshot` – (Optional, boolean) Indicates whether to copy all of the user-defined tags from the DB instance to snapshots of the DB instance.
 Default `false`.
+* `customIamInstanceProfile` - (Optional) Instance profile associated with the underlying Amazon EC2 instance of an RDS Custom DB instance.
 * `dbParameterGroupName` - (Optional) Name of the DB parameter group to associate with this instance.
 * `dbSubnetGroupName` - (Required if `publicly_accessible = false`, Optional otherwise, Forces new resource) DB subnet group to associate with this DB instance. **NOTE:** This must match the `dbSubnetGroupName` of the attached [`awsRdsCluster`](/docs/providers/aws/r/rds_cluster.html).
 * `engineVersion` - (Optional) Database engine version.